Optimizing Our Animal's Immune Response

 She had patches of skin that were sloughing and her extremities were swelling, including her face.
 All of these were

 signs that she was fighting something toxic.
-I started her on transfer factors for horse formula and ordered transfer factors
+I started her on a unique horse immune booster formula.

 were bright and clear.
 She has put most of her weight back on.
 Annie was 30 days pregnant when she colicked,